Year of entry 2024

 You will then focus on modern small molecule pharmaceutical discovery in more detail, gaining an in-depth understanding of the process and the underpinning science.
 Depending on your interests, you can then focus on topics in either medicinal chemistry or preclinical drug trials.

-In your second semester, you will also get an understanding of the practical issues that arise within clinical trial design, equipping you with the knowledge of how to design a first-in-human study.
-You will have the opportunity to tailor your degree by choosing optional modules such as pre-clinical trials, advanced topics in chemistry, practical recombinant DNA technology, the use of animal models in preclinical development, and structure-based drug discovery.
+In your second semester, you will have the opportunity to tailor your degree by choosing 4 optional modules from a choice of 8, including advanced topics in chemistry, practical recombinant DNA technology, preclinical drug development, animal models in preclinical development, structure-based drug discovery, cancer drug development, and clinical pharmacology.

-In your final semester, you will undertake an interdisciplinary extended research project supervised by a research-active academic.
+In your final semester, you will undertake an interdisciplinary research project supervised by a research-active academic.
 Our breadth of expertise and world-class research facilities will enable you to select research approaches which are most suited to the research problem in hand.
-The project can be conducted within a wide range of research areas, such as medicinal chemistry, structural molecular biology and drug-related research which is fostered at the University of Leeds.
+The project can be conducted within a wide range of research areas, such as medicinal chemistry, structural molecular biology and drug-related research.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.